 Travel and Camp Gear:

 Following is a list of required and recommend items for this multi-day tour through the stunning landscapes of South Central Africa.
-As part of the trip we will provide waterproof drybags for all of your personal items, camp chairs for fireside relaxation and enjoyment, and tents, sleeping pads and sleeping bags.

 We encourage you to also pack for the multiple days that we will not be on the river.
 Clothing for those days should be your normal casual wear with consideration taken for the climate and the particular activities listed in the itinerary.
 A good pair of shoes or boots is a great addition.